 Date

-Dear Parent/Gu ardi ian:
+Dear Parent/Gu ardian:

+received a

-Your student blow/bump to th head today received a
+blow/bump to th ell nead loday.

-• Time:
+Where it happen ned: Time:

-First aid given: Rest (for how long?)
+First aid given: 🛱 Ice Rest (for how long? )

 Outcome

-Parent was called: Time: Message left: Spoke to:
+Parent was called: Time: Message left: S Spoke to:

-Student felt well and return ed to class
+Student felt well and return ned to class

-Student sent home with par rent or guardian
+Student sent home with pa arent or guardian

 Comments:

-Assistance was giv en by:
+Assistance was given by: